alea-institute/soli-python/README.md

 5. Submit a pull request with a clear description of your changes

 For more information, see our [contribution guidelines](CONTRIBUTING.md).

+## SOLI API
+A public, freely-accessible API is available for the SOLI ontology.

+The API is hosted at [https://soli.openlegalstandard.org/](https://soli.openlegalstandard.org/).

+The source code for the API is available on GitHub at [https://github.com/alea-institute/soli-api](https://github.com/alea-institute/soli-api).

 ## License